Buying a new home in Delray Beach with Silver International Realty, Inc.

 Upon completion of the deal, you'll start working with your lender to close the loan.

-If you're already pre-qualified, this shouldn't take very long at all, but you'll need to keep in close contact with your mortgage lender.
+If you've been pre-approved, this won't be a long process at all.
+But you'll want to stay in close contact with your lender.

-And I'll care for all the property information your mortgage lender will need to close the loan.
+And I'll look after all the property information your lender needs to close the loan.

 Step 8 – Close the deal

-Your lender will furnish you with a Loan Estimate (LE) detailing closing costs within three days of taking your application.
-You'll get a Loan Estimate (LE) detailing your closing costs from your lender within three days of accepting your loan application.
+You'll get a Loan Estimate (LE) of your closing costs from your lender within three days of accepting your application.

-This estimate rests on the loan amount.
-RESPA requirements require that it has to contain all closing costs and be within a narrow range of accuracy, and I'll examine the estimate and let you know if everything looks permissible.
+This estimate rests on the loan amount, and RESPA requirements require that it has to involve all closing costs and fall within a tight range of accuracy.
+I'll review the estimate and let you know if it all looks adequate.

-Then it's time to close on your home.
-This will likely occur at a title company or escrow office and should be a smooth and easygoing occasion.
+Then we'll close on your home.
+This will probably occur at a title company or escrow office and is often a smooth and relaxed occasion.

 Step 9 – Move in

 Congratulations!
-It's time to move into your new home.
+Now you can move into your new house.
 Enjoy it.
-And if you have any questions, be sure to call me at 561-929-5799 or e-mail me at .
+And if you need anything or have any questions, be sure to contact me at 561-929-5799 or e-mail me at .